 A cost for the treatment will be provided along with a thorough explanation of the process to ensure you understand what is involved, prior to committing to any cosmetic treatment.

 All of this should allow you to make your final decision.

 Once decided upon (you do not need to make an immediate decision), the next stage of the process can be booked in.

-The following describes most accurately a typical procedure for getting the more popular porcelain dental veneers, which takes place normally over 2 visits to the dentist’s office and that you understand the cost.
+The following describes most accurately a typical procedure for getting the more popular porcelain dental veneers, which takes place normally over 2 visits to the dentist’s office.

 Once you have committed to getting your porcelain veneers the first stage of the process is to prepare the teeth.

 With your consent to proceed, the dentist will begin to remove a thin layer of enamel from the teeth to which veneers will be attached.
-Local aesthetic is not always required as only a small amount of drilling is required.
+The local anaesthetic is not always required as only a small amount of drilling is required.
 However, if you would prefer to be numb, explain this to your dentist.